Donald Dean Jackson: Lewis and Clark project

 Jackson held that few documents have endured as much as the journals of the Lewis and Clark Expedition.
-The expedition party, besides with Merriwether Lewis and William Clark, consisted of writers, naturalists, mapmakers, and artists; Jackson considered them "the writingest explorers of their time".
+The expedition party, besides with Meriwether Lewis and William Clark, consisted of writers, naturalists, mapmakers, and artists; Jackson considered them "the writingest explorers of their time".

 In 1967, Jackson formally declared a need for a more thorough journal covering the documents of Lewis and Clark relating to their expedition in 1804–1806, citing the incompleteness of the journals authored by Reuben Gold Thwaites in 1904–1905, among others.
 In his address to the Centennial Conference of the Missouri Historical Society in March of that year, Jackson brought attention to the situation, stating that using the myriad and different journals to assess the expedition's history proved to be very involved and time-consuming and that "some kind of standard edition" was badly needed.
 However, his call to undertake such an involved and lengthy effort was largely ignored by the academic and historical community for almost a decade.

 The Center for Great Plains Studies researched the scope of undertaking such an involved project.
 Serving as a project consultant, Donald Jackson procured the cooperation of historical institutions that held Lewis and Clark's original materials and ascertained the financial support available.
 Jackson's efforts proved to be a major success.
 All the historical institutions in possession of Lewis and Clark materials agreed to share their manuscripts and journals with Jackson and the project.
 Moreover, the American Philosophical Society, the principal holder of Lewis and Clark's autograph manuscripts, agreed to co–sponsor the project.
 Jackson authored the first draft of the Lewis and Clark historical account and presented it to the National Endowment for the Humanities, which became the basis for the final proposal granted by the NEH in 1980.